 - PTE – Path Terminating Equipment

 I will be using these terms throughout various OTN-related posts within this blog.
-So, it is vital that we have a strong understanding of these terms.
+So, we must have a strong understanding of these terms.

 I have devoted this blog post to STE (Section Terminating Equipment).

 I have devoted another post to PTE (Path Terminating Equipment).

 NOTE: I discuss STEs and PTEs extensively in Lesson 3 within THE BEST DARN OTN TRAINING PRESENTATION….PERIOD!!!
 I also discuss the differences between STEs and PTEs as well.

 What is a Section?